-The name derives from the Du Cane family who were landowners in the eighteenth century and on whose land the building was constructed.
-It has mellowed gracefully over the years, its former grandeur now almost camouflaging neatly into Balham High Road – but not quite.
+The name is believed to derive from the Du Cane family who were landowners in the eighteenth century and on whose land the building was constructed.
+The building has mellowed gracefully over the years, its former grandeur now almost camouflaging neatly into Balham High Road – but not quite.

 A new book is now available on the imposing art deco building in Balham, which was reckoned to be the largest block of privately owned flats under one roof in Europe when it was built.
 Many famous comedians and theatrical celebrities have been part of the community living at Du Cane including Tommy Trinder, Derek Roy, Margaret Rutherford, Elizabeth Sellars and Harry Leader.